Sound Cities Gas & Oil Company

 Washington is not a petroleum-producing state.
 Extended, significant commercial oil production has never occurred.

-But in the mid-1930s, drilling about 40 miles south of Seattle, Sound Cities Gas & Oil Company, Inc., became one of the few companies to make a strike that excited interest.
+Although West Coast oil seeps had led to major California oil discoveries, Washington (and Oregon) geology had frustrated exploration companies.
+But in the mid-1930s, drilling a wildcat well about 40 miles south of Seattle, Sound Cities Gas & Oil Company, Inc., became one of the few to find enough oil to excite interest.

 The drilling site selected for this 1936 exploratory well was near where coalbed methane had been discovered by Eugene Lawson, who had drilled a core in search of coal in 1911.